njamutoh/aws-crm-platform/README.md

 - Added runtime schema initialization logic
 - Added demo-user self-healing logic
 - Validated the platform end to end after deployment

+The outcome was not just a working Terraform deployment, but a functioning application platform that could successfully build, deploy, start, and authenticate users.

 ---